-There are 82 blue light emergency phones on the Tulane uptown campus and three on the downtown campus.
-These phones will dial directly to the Tulane University Police Department when activated.
+There are 82 blue light emergency phones on the university's uptown campus and three on the downtown campus.
+These phones will dial directly to the TUPD when activated.
 Keep this network of lights in sight as you walk across campus.
-All you need to do is pick up the phone handset, push the red button, or dial 55911 on some phones, and you will be immediately connected to the Tulane University Police Department Dispatch Center.
+All you need to do is pick up the phone handset, push the red button, or dial 55911 on some phones, and you will be immediately connected to TUPD Dispatch Center.
 Construction has forced the relocation of some of these phones.
 Some phones are currently being moved to locations that are more accessible.
 Many phones are also being upgraded to include mass notification capability.